-Under certain circumstances you are permitted to refuse to carry a passenger.
+In general, if someone flags your vehicle down or approaches you at a HC rank you are required by law to carry them.
+In certain circumstances you can refuse them.
 If a passenger is excessively dirty or being abusive towards you or if they are excessively drunk you may chose to refuse to carry them.
 In these circumstances it is wise to make a note of the incident and record the reason as to why you refused to carry them.

-You must never carry more people in your vehicle than the number stated on your PHV licence plate as this is a criminal offence and may nullify your insurance policy.
+You must never carry more people in your vehicle than the number stated on your HC licence plate as this is a criminal offence and may nullify your insurance policy.